newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks/trainer-cds-reinstatement.md

 :::

-:::callout{ showHeader="true" headerText="What if I don't reinstate my registration?" showIcon="false" calloutType="warning" }
+:::callout{ showHeader="true" headerText="What if I don't reinstate my registration?" showIcon="false" calloutType="conditional" }

 You cannot store or use any CDS for training purposes and may be subject to legal consequences if you do so.